matplotlib/basemap/doc/source/users/examples.rst

 Plotting data on a map (Example Gallery)
 ========================================

 Following are a series of examples that illustrate how to use Basemap instance methods to plot your data on a map.
-More examples are included in the examples directory of the basemap source distribution.
+More examples are included in the doc/examples directory of the basemap source distribution.
 There are a number of Basemap instance methods for plotting data:

 * :func:`~mpl_toolkits.basemap.Basemap.contour`: draw contour lines.